tflo/Ctx-Typeset-Tool/Ctx Typeset Tool-source/Doc/Manual.md

 *awk* must be installed for the version query.

 If you compile the script as standalone application it should run properly, too.
-However execution will be slower.
+However execution may be slower.
 Not recommended.

 **For most tasks it is necessary to enable *Accessibility rights* in *System Preferences > Security & Privacy > Privacy > Accessibility*, e.g.